Ideguchi-Lab/Ludwig-Soret-microscopy-with-vibrational-photothermal-effect/README.md

 This repository includes source codes used in the paper;

 Toda, Keiichiro and Takuro Ideguchi.
-2024.
+2025.
 “Ludwig-Soret microscopy with vibrational photothermal effect” arXiv [Physics.Bio-Ph]. arXiv. https://arxiv.org/pdf/2502.04578.

 ## Overview

 We can access the results in Fig. 3, 4 and 5 in the main manuscript and related results.
-The instructions are included in each directory(see `How_to_run_code.txt`).
+The instructions are included in each directory(see `how_to.txt`).

 ## Software Requirements